Cleaning and General Care

 Hinge maintenance should not be required if used in a protected environment under normal operating conditions.

 It is recommended that under humid conditions light machine oil be applied to the hinge pin.

-Warning: Do not swing or push heavily on the door as this will cause damage to the hinge.
+Warning: Do not swing, pull or push excessively on the door as this will cause damage to the hinge.

 Overtime, some keys can become progressively more difficult to insert into the lock and turn.
 If this problem persists apply a small amount of graphite powder or ‘Dry Glide’ (these products can be purchased from your local hardware) to the key then work it in and out of the lock a few times to lubricate the internal mechanism.

 Warning: Do not use oil of any type to lubricate the mechanism, as this attracts dust and other tiny particles which will affect the locking operation.